arangodb/kube-arangodb/docs/integration-sidecar.md

 ### Resource Types

-Integration Sidecar is supported in a few resources managed by Operator:
+Integration Sidecar is supported in a basic resources managed by Kubernetes:

-- ArangoSchedulerDeployment (scheduler.arangodb.com/v1beta1)
-- ArangoSchedulerBatchJob (scheduler.arangodb.com/v1beta1)
-- ArangoSchedulerCronJob (scheduler.arangodb.com/v1beta1)
-- ArangoSchedulerPod (scheduler.arangodb.com/v1beta1)
+- Pod

-Standard Kubernetes Resources (like Pod) are also supported with Webhook extension is enabled.

 To enable integration sidecar for specific deployment label needs to be defined: